madhankb/opensearch-mcp-integration/README.md

    }
    ```

-   Replace `YOUR_USERNAME` with your system username.
+   Replace `YOUR_USERNAME` with your system username or specify the location where the opensearch-mcp-server is installed.

 ## 4. Verifying the Setup